thevishnuhimself/Task2-AWS-using-Terraform/README.md

 **After the plugins have been downloaded, we do terraform apply.**
 **We give our approval when the permission is asked.**

+# Finally, we see our webserver nad its content

 ![](/Output.png)